Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Is the singer using vibrato throughout the line or just on the ends of the phrase?

-Vibrato helps convey emotion if done tastefully.
+Vibrato helps convey emotion if done thoughtfully and intentionally.

 Embellishments (riffs, melisma, runs)